BR tags no longer working in textile

 I have lots of <br> or <br /> tags in my wiki pages, which are now rendered as text.
 From the docs I don't see another way to force a break.
 I wasn't paying very close attention but I assume this was changed in r1216.
 Could we add this to the list of respected HTML tags?
 Better yet, could we make that list configurable?

-#2 Updated by Rocco Stanzione about 10 years ago
+#2 Updated by Rocco Stanzione over 10 years ago

 Yeah carriage returns will do line breaks, but like other whitespace consecutive ones aren't respected.
 Where I'm using the br tags is mostly after wiki tables, where there's an unattractive lack of whitespace between the table and the, say, h2 that comes after it.
 So, I really only need it for vertical whitespace, not just line breaks.
 I'll do an example here...

 There are three carriage returns between the table and the header, and I don't seem to have a way to add actual whitespace between them.

 #6 Updated by Morbus Iff over 10 years ago